 The Ltl Acorn 5210A is a wildlife trail camera, it offers long running time, 1080P HD video resolution with audio recording & 12MP photos (interpolated from 5MP).
 Perfect for capturing video or photos of wildlife in your garden, woodland or anywhere you need to deploy a motion activated camera.
 Often also used for security surveillance applications!

-Often known as a game camera, scouting camera, hunting camera or wildlife camera trap – this device is also used extensively for security video surveillance in remote areas where connection to mains power is not possible.
+Often known as a game camera, scouting camera, hunting camera or wildlife camera trap but trail cameras are also used extensively for security video surveillance in remote areas where connection to mains power is not possible.

 The 5210A has password protection, 16G max SD card storage (SD card not supplied as standard), time & date stamping, timer recording (explained in the next paragraph), password protection and even a time lapse feature that allows you to tell the camera to take a photo/video clip at set intervals regardless of whether any movement has been detected.

 Image above was taken using a Ltl Acorn 5210A trail camera (feel free to click the image to enlarge) to give you an idea of the true colour and image quality that the camera can offer.

 The built in Timers on the 5210A trail camera are ideal if you want it to only record between certain hours of the day or night.
 For instance, you may want it to record in your back garden only at night time, so you can set it to trigger only between 8pm in the evening and 6am the next morning.

 The amazing thing is that this feature packed trail camera comes in a palm size casing of just 14cm x 8cm x 6cm!

 The Ltl Acorn cameras are very easy to use, all set up is done via the built in LCD screen and the menu system – no software is required to use the non cellular Ltl Acorn cameras.

 The camera holds a maximum of 8 AA batteries, but can run off just 4.
 As you would imagine, the more batteries you fit the longer the running time.